Best time to go to India for a perfect weather and where to go?

 Temperatures and rainfall in India

-On these 3 graphs, we present the evolution of temperatures of India and month-by-month rainfall for the cities of Delhi, Goa, Kerala, Kolkata and Mumbai, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of India and month-by-month rainfall for the cities of Delhi, Agra (Taj Mahal), Bangalore (Karnataka), Chennai and Darjeeling, as well as the month-by-month sea temperature for coastal cities.

 Where to go in India?